Why is the Mediterranean diet so healthy?

 There has been a lot of talk recently about whether fat or sugar is the worst offender when it comes to our diets.
-But by focusing on individual dietary components, it’s easy to miss the bigger picture.
+However, by focusing on individual dietary components, it’s easy to miss the bigger picture.
 While it’s important to understand how different foods and nutrients affect our health, a whole diet approach offers a more helpful way of looking at our eating habits and choices.

 What is a Mediterranean diet?

 A typical Mediterranean diet includes lots of vegetables, fruits, beans, cereals and cereal products, for example wholegrain bread, pasta and brown rice.
 It also contains moderate amounts of fish, white meat and some dairy.

 It’s the combination of all these elements that seems to bring health benefits, but one of the key aspects is the inclusion of healthy fats.
 Olive oil, which is a monounsaturated fat, is most commonly associated with the Mediterranean diet, but polyunsaturated fats are also present in nuts, seeds and oily fish.

 What are the health benefits?

 Research into the traditional Mediterranean diet has shown it may reduce our risk of developing conditions like type 2 diabetes, high blood pressure and high cholesterol, which are all risk factors for heart disease.
-Researchers have also found that people who closely follow a Mediterranean diet may live a longer life and be less likely to put on weight.
+It has also been found that people who closely follow a Mediterranean diet may live a longer life and be less likely to put on weight.
+While further research is still needed, early studies suggest that adherence to a Mediterranean style diet could be associated with a lower risk of dementia.
+With an abundance of brain healthy foods like olive oil, fresh fruits and vegetables, fish, nuts and legumes central to this way of eating, it's unsurprising to see this link come into play.

 How does it work?